 While it may look shocking, bruising in the elderly is quite common.
 Thinning skin in addition to a reduction of body fat can mean that even a small abrasion or bump can result in more substantial bruising than it might for younger skin.

-The home care team at At-Home Care Company, experts in senior care in Des Moines, IA and nearby areas, shares the following tips to help lower the chances for bruising, and to help bruises heal faster when they do occur:
+The home care team at At-Home Care Company shares the following tips to help lower the chances for bruising, and to help bruises heal faster when they do occur:

 - Evaluate the senior’s home, both indoors and outdoors, to verify that there are wide, clear walkways.
 Remove any dangers that may make the person fall, trip, or bump into objects.
 At-Home Care Company offers safety evaluations as well, to make sure all bases are covered.